appsecco/dvna/docs/solution/a4-idor.md

  //dont
 ```

+In our case we can use passports user object at `req.user` for modifying user information

+**Fixes**

+Implemented in the following files

+- *core/appHandler.js*

+**Recommendataion**
-Consider any user supplied information as untrusted and always validate user access by sessions
+Consider any user supplied information as untrusted and always validate user access by sessions.

 **Reference**
 - https://www.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References